 Culturally and linguistically diverse students

-Australia has been multicultural for over 60,000 years with a many languages and cultures.
-In contemporary Australia, Australian citizens and permanent residents represent a diverse group of people from different countries, cultures and religions.
+It important to recognise that we live on the lands of the world’s longest continuing culture; Indigenous Australia has been multicultural for over 60,000 years and made up of hundreds of Indigenous languages and cultures.
+However, Australia experienced colonisation and welcomed the migration of people from across the globe.
+In contemporary Australia, Australian citizens and permanent residents represent a diverse group of people from different countries, cultures, and religions.
 Nearly half of all Australians were either born overseas or have one or more parents born overseas.
 More than 300 languages are spoken in Australian homes .

 See teaching Indigenous Australian students for specific information on Indigenous Australians.